RobinDenz1/adjustedCurves/README.md

 ## Citation

-Information on the correct citation of this package in general can be found by using `citation("adjustedCurves")`.
+The main paper associated with this R-Package is:

+Robin Denz, Renate Klaaßen-Mielke, and Nina Timmesfeld (2022). *A Comparison of Different Methods to Adjust Survival Curves for Confounders*. arXiv:2203.10002v1

 In addition, the relevant primary literature of the respective method should be cited.
 This can be found in the documentation of the method.

 ## License

-© 2021-2022 Robin Denz
+© 2021 Robin Denz

 The contents of this repository are distributed under the GNU General Public License.
 You can find the full text of this License in this github repository.
 Alternatively, see <http://www.gnu.org/licenses/>.